 Studies show endometriosis is associated with an increased ovarian cancer risk, although the increased risk is thought to be very small.
 The majority of women who have endometriosis will not get ovarian cancer, and those who do tend to be diagnosed at an earlier stage, and therefore have much better outcomes.

-If you have endometriosis and are concerned about ovarian cancer the best thing to do is to be aware of the symptoms of the disease, and act by visiting your GP as soon as you notice something is not right, or if the symptoms you experience with your endometriosis get worse.
+If you have endometriosis and are concerned about ovarian cancer, the best thing to do is to be aware of the symptoms of the disease and act by visiting your GP as soon as you notice something is not right, or if the symptoms you experience with your endometriosis get worse.

 Yes. although 82% of women diagnosed with ovarian cancer are over the age of 50, it’s important to remember that it can also affect younger women.

 The number of under-50s diagnosed with ovarian cancer is on the increase, so it’s vital they are supported and have access to information that is appropriate for them.
-Click here to download a copy of our Younger Woman’s Guide to Ovarian Cancer.
+Click here to download a copy of our A Younger Woman’s Guide to Ovarian Cancer.

 In 70% of cases ovarian cancer will come back within five years of the patient completing treatment.
 Further treatment options depends on the time frame that your ovarian cancer has returned with in.